Classifying Camina groups: a theorem of Dark and Scoppola: Introduction

-Our purpose in this paper is to present a different proof of most of this result.
-We will prove that if $G$ is Camina group, then either $G$ is a $p$-group or $G$ is a Frobenius group whose complement is either cyclic or quaternion.
-We refer the reader to Dark and Scoppola, \cite{DaSc}, for the proof that Camina $p$-groups have nilpotence class $2$ or $3$.
-Our proof of this theorem is based on the work of Isaacs regarding Camina pairs in \cite{coprime}.
+In other words, we do not prove that Camina $p$-groups have nilpotence class at most $3$.
+We refer the reader to Dark and Scoppola, \cite{DaSc}, for the proof that Camina $p$-groups have nilpotence class $2$ or $3$, and in fact, we will use that result in our work here.
+Our proof of Theorem \ref{ours} is based on the work of Isaacs regarding Camina pairs in \cite{coprime}.
 The key to our work is to generalize Lemma 3.1 of \cite{coprime} where Isaacs proved that if $P$ is a $p$-group with class at most $2$ and $P$ acts on a nontrivial $p'$-group $Q$ so that $\cent Px \le P'$ for all $x \in Q \setminus \{ 1 \}$, then the action is Frobenius and $P$ is either cyclic or isomorphic to the quaternions.
 Theorem \ref{lem} builds on this result.
 We have replaced the hypothesis that the nilpotence class is at most $2$ with the hypothesis that $P$ is a Camina group.
 Essentially, what we prove is that $P$ cannot be a Camina $p$-group with nilpotence class $3$.

 \begin{thm} Let $P$ be a Camina $p$-group that acts on a nontrivial $p'$-group $Q$ so that $\cent Px \le P'$ for every $x \in Q \setminus \{ 1 \}$.
 Then the action of $P$ is Frobenius and $P$ is the quaternions. \end{thm}